 The Home menu contains some global buttons which effect the whole project and some buttons which are only applicable to whichever view you are in.
-For example, when you are in the 3D View, the Home menu will contain options for the view angle of the connection, and when you are in the 2D View, the options for toggling the dimensions and bolts become available.
+For example, when you are in the 3D View, the Home menu will contain options for the view angle of the connection, and when you are in the 2D View, the options for toggling the loads, dimensions, and bolts become available.

+FILE HOME

-FILE HOM E 🛃 🗙 in Intrinstation Intrinstation • I :: E New Clone Save As Delete Default Settings Export to RISA-3D/FL Options Opacity Isometric Тор Right Front Left Conne ection Pro oject Tools Display Vi iew Angle 2
+E New Clone Save As Default efaults Delete Copy Properties in in mm Units Settings Export to RISA-3D/FL Options Opacity Isometric Тор

+Conne ection Pro oject Tools Display Vie